Separation Agreements in Ontario

 While legal separation is an evolving process and usually takes place over many months, the date of the separation is important for married couples.
 That date is used as the date for the valuation of all property that will be divided between the spouses (see the Division of Property section for more information).

-Issues surrounding separation should be addressed right away.
-Such issues include child support and spousal support, division of assets, what will be done with the matrimonial home, who will have custody of the children, how decisions regarding children will be made, and who will spend time with the children and at what times (an access schedule).
+Issues surrounding separation should be addressed immediately.
+These issues often include child support, spousal support, division of assets, what will be done with the matrimonial home, who will have custody of the children, how decisions regarding children will be made, and who will spend time with the children and at what times (an access schedule).

 To determine if spouses are in fact living separate and apart, courts look at factors such as whether they